brisket/brisket/README.md

 * [**Brisket.Events**](docs/brisket.events.md): A proxy to Backbone.Events that exposes a noop on the server to avoid server-side memory leaks.
 * [**Brisket.View**](docs/brisket.view.md): Our version of a Backbone.View that allows support for some of the core features - reattaching views, child view management, memory management, etc.
 * [**Brisket.Layout**](docs/brisket.layout.md): A specialized View that handles meta tags, page title, etc.
-* Brisket.Layout.Metatags: Use this class to make metatags for "pages".
 * [**Brisket.Templating.TemplateAdapter**](docs/brisket.templating.templateadapter.md): Inherit from this to tell Brisket how to render templates.
 * [**Brisket.Templating.StringTemplateAdapter**](docs/brisket.templating.stringtemplateadapter.md): The default template adapter.
 Set a View's template key to be a string template to get started.
 * Brisket.version: The version of Brisket.
 On the client, the version can be accessed by `window.Brisket.version`.